nnellans/terraform-guide/README.md

 Warning: This is an advanced guide.
 It is not very beginner friendly and it assumes you already know the basics of Terraform.
 Think of this like an advanced cheat sheet.
 I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.

 Terraform comes in a few different versions.
 This guide covers Terraform "Open Source" only.
-It does not cover topics for Terraform "Cloud" or Terraform "Enterprise".
+It does not cover anything for Terraform "Cloud" or Terraform "Enterprise".

 It's important to know that this is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.